ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

       The Sender ID can be short in length.
 Its maximum length in bytes is the length in bytes of the AEAD nonce for the AEAD algorithm, minus 6.
 This means that, when using AES-CCM-16-64-128 as AEAD algorithm in the security group, the maximum length of Sender IDs is 7 bytes.

-- 'num', specifying the version number of the keying material specified in the 'key' field (with initial value set to 0 on creation of the group).
+- 'num', specifying the version number of the keying material specified in the 'key' field.
+The initial value of the version number MUST be set to 0 upon creating the group (REQ16).

 - 'exi', which MUST be present.

-- 'ace-groupcomm-profile', which MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is defined in {{iana-profile}} of this document.
+- 'ace-groupcomm-profile', which MUST be present and has value "coap_group_pubsub_app" (PROFILE_TBD), which is registered in {{iana-profile}} (REQ19).

 - 'creds', which MUST be present if the 'get\_creds' parameter was present.
 Otherwise, it MUST NOT be present.
 The KDC provides the authentication credentials of all the Publishers in the security group.

 - 'peer\_roles', which MAY be omitted even if 'creds' is present, since each authentication credential conveyed in the 'creds' parameter: i) is associated with a Client authorized to be Publisher in the group; and ii) plays no role if such Client was also authorized to be Subscriber in the group.
 If 'creds' is not present, 'peer\_roles' MUST NOT be present.

 - 'peer\_identifiers', which MUST be present if 'creds' is also present.
 Otherwise, it MUST NOT be present.
-The identifiers are the Publisher Sender IDs whose authentication credential is specified in the 'creds' parameter (REQ 25).
+The identifiers are the Publisher Sender IDs whose authentication credential is specified in the 'creds' parameter (REQ25).

 - 'kdc\_cred', which MUST be present if group re-keying is used, and is encoded as a CBOR byte string, with value the original binary representation of the KDC's authentication credential (REQ8).